awesome-astra/docs/docs/pages/develop/languages/java.md

 ## 3. CQL Cassandra Drivers

-Drivers reference documentation can be found [HERE](https://docs.datastax.com/en/developer/java-driver/4.13/), this page is focused on connectivity with Astra DB only.
+Driver reference documentation can be found [HERE](https://docs.datastax.com/en/developer/java-driver/4.13/), this page is focused on connectivity with Astra DB only.

 ???+ abstract "Prerequisites"